 - Trauma ICU

 Critical Care fellows have in-depth interaction with residents and attending physicians from each of these specialties, further broadening their training and experience.

-Elective rotations include:
+Additional and elective rotations include:

 - Coronary Care Unit

 - Pediatric ICU

 - Additional training in toxicology

 - Infectious Disease, Nephrology, Pulmonary or other subspecialty electives

 Other disciplines are also available for elective rotations.

 Bedside ultrasound utilization is immediately available in each of the critical care units and taught throughout the program.
 Fellows are actively engaged in ICU triage, quality improvement (QI) and other administrative functions as they pursue their training.